 Jesus’ hour had come

-This time every year, Christians around the world prepare to celebrate the Church Holiday of Easter.
-In-fact, Easter is considered the most Holy Day on the Church Calendar because it’s the day that we celebrate the Resurrection of the Lord Jesus Christ.
-Jesus’ Resurrection is a really BIG deal!
-Jesus was the Firstfruit Wave Sheaf.
-In those days, each family brought a single bundle of their firstfruit of the barley crop to the Temple on the day after the Sabbath of the first day of unleavened bread and the priest would then wave it before Yahweh.
-This was considered the “early firstfruit” – the “latter firstfruit” being at the end of the 50th day from this time, which from the Greek word has been called Pentecost (meaning fifty), or Shavuot in Hebrew.
-The count of 50 days in-between the early and latter firstfruits was called “the counting of the omer”.
-If the wave sheaf was ACCEPTED by the Lord, then so would the entire harvest be accepted.
+The count of 50 days in-between the early and latter first fruits was called “the counting of the Omer”.
+If the wave sheaf was ACCEPTED by the Lord, then the entire harvest would be accepted.
 Jesus often used harvest parables to teach us about the Great Harvest of souls.
-Jesus WAS the Wave sheaf offering, and because He was accepted by God as the Sacrificial Lamb who takes away the sin of the world, the ENTIRE HARVEST (you and me) will also be accepted by the Lord!
-It’s really a beautiful picture!
+The wave sheaf offering that was presented on the Feast of First fruits was another type and shadow of our Lord Jesus Christ.
+Jesus FULFILLED the Wave sheaf offering, and because He was accepted by God as the Sacrificial Lamb who takes away the sin of the world, the ENTIRE HARVEST (you and me) will also be accepted by the Lord!
+It’s really a beautiful picture! 💖

-But you see, the days that we celebrate aren’t exactly accurate.
-I would love to share with you the true timeline of Jesus as the Passover Lamb of God.
-I do this because to understand more of His Timeline, and HOW He fulfilled Scripture is a Blessing to the Christian, NOT because it’s necessary for salvation!
+But you see, the days that we celebrate Easter aren’t exactly accurate.
+We would love to share with you the true timeline of Jesus as the Passover Lamb of God.
+We do this because to understand more of His Timeline, and HOW He fulfilled Scripture is a Blessing to the Christian, NOT because it’s necessary for salvation!
 We don’t have to know the true timeline to be saved because Salvation comes simply by BELIEVING that Jesus IS the Sacrifice for sin and that He has indeed risen again.
 Faith in the Gospel Message is all that is needed for SALVATION, but there are blessings to understanding a little better HOW and WHEN Jesus fulfilled the Old Testament Scriptures and Feast Days!
-I find that understanding these things only increases my faith in Jesus our Messiah.❤

 The sign of Jonah